Angharad (?)

 Alfred the Great, King of England3

-Ælfræd, King of Wessex also went by the nick-name of Alfred 'the Great' (?).7 He succeeded to the title of King Ælfræd of Wessex on 23 April 871.5 He succeeded to the title of King Ælfræd of Mercia on 23 April 871.5
+Ælfræd, King of Wessex also went by the nick-name of Alfred 'the Great' (?)7 He succeeded as the King Ælfræd of Wessex on 23 April 871.5 He succeeded as the King Ælfræd of Mercia on 23 April 871.5

 He helped his brother gain a great victory over the Danes at Ashdown in 871.
 Alfred organised the army and was the founder of the English Navy.
 By 877 the Danes had occupied London and reached Gloucester and Exeter, but they lost 120 supply ships in a fierce storm off Swanage.
 In 878 he was forced to hide in Somerset and it was there arose the legend of the burned cakes.
 He renewed the fight and won a famous victory at Edington in Wiltshire the same year.
 After, the Danes agreed that their king, Guthrum, should be baptised and Alfred was godfather.
 Afterwards Guthrum ruled Mercia but acknowledged Alfred as Overlord.
 The Mercian settlement developed over the next 100 years into the body known as Danelaw.
 Before that, in 879 at Fulham and also near Rochester in 884, other Norse armies landed.
 Alfred continued fighting until he was the acknowledged champion of the English against the Danes.
 Alfred was scholarly, a writer, law-maker, pious and also a valiant fighter.
 Additionally he had a good knowledge of geography.
 He was a most able administrator and also instituted educational programmes.
 He founded monasteries and gave a large part of his income to charities.